CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 	4. Select Fill > Transparent and Border > Solid Line
 	5. Select 'OK' to exit the menu

 **Save** your QGIS project by selecting `Project` > `Save`.
-Name your project Refugee_Cities.qgs and save it in the folder you are using for these tutorials.
+Name your project Refugee_Cities.qgs and save it in the folder you are using for this tutorial.
 QGIS projects are saved as .qgs files.
 It is important to note that the data layers are not saved with it the map project but are rather linked to the project.

-# Analyzing Data with QGIS - QGIS Part 2

-## Premise

-We will work with the basemap we made in Tutorial 3 (QGIS Part 1) and add new data to it in order to examine various demographic features of the cities and states where refugees are resettled.
-If you have not already completed the [Mapping data 00](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/01_MappingData00.md) tutorial please do so before beginning this exercise.

-We will answer a few questions in this tutorial:
+We are ready to answer a few questions:

 * How many states have populations of greater than two million people?
 * How many states received more than 300 refugees in 2014?